humhub/humhub/protected/humhub/docs/guide/developer/modules.md

 ### Basic Module Configuration `config.php`

-The `config.php` file enables automatic module loading and event configuration, without the need to manually modify the main application config, by returning an array including the following fields:
+The `config.php` file enables automatic module loading and event configuration, without the need to manually modify the main application config.
 Module configuration files of enabled modules are processed by the [[humhub\components\bootstrap\ModuleAutoLoader]] within the `bootstrap` process of the application.

+The `config.php` should contain the following attributes:

 - **id** - Unqiue ID of the module (required)
 - **class** - Namespaced classname of the module class (required)